matthewleach/enki-web/web/citation-elements/intro-cite.md

 Example:
 ```
 <p>
-  More information about enki here
+  More information about Enki here
   <cite>
     [https://enki.com/about]
   </cite>.